ahasanzadeh/FPGA/README.md

 ## Description

-The following topics will be practised here on a MAX 10
+The following topics will be practised here on a MAX 10 FPGA
+* LED On/Off Manually
+* LED Blinking
+* Multiplexer
+* Flip Flop
+* Timer with If/Else
+* Timer with Procedure
+* PWM
+* State Machine with If/Else
+* State Machine with Function
+* State Machine with Impure Function
-*
+* State Machine with Procedure

 ## Getting Started